bibanon/tubeup/README.md

   tubeup -h | --help

 Arguments:
-  <url>                         Youtube-dl compatible URL to download.
+  <url>                         Youtube-dlc compatible URL to download.
-                                Check Youtube-dl documentation for a list
+                                Check Youtube-dlc documentation for a list
                                 of compatible websites.
   -m, --metadata=<key:value>    Custom metadata to add to the archive.org
                                 item.